Skip to content

 Toolchain version pinning#

-PIXI_VERSION (currently 0.68.1) and MICROMAMBA_VERSION (currently 2.6.1) are pinned in the env: block of .github/workflows/build-wheels.yml.
+PIXI_VERSION (currently 0.68.1) and MICROMAMBA_VERSION (currently 2.6.1) are pinned in the env: block of .github/workflows/bundle-pypi-wheels.yml.
 The ci/setup-gdal-from-pixi.{sh,ps1} and ci/setup-gdal-micromamba.sh scripts read them and pass the version through to pixi.sh/install.{sh,ps1} / micro.mamba.pm, so the installer always pulls the same binary — making wheel builds reproducible across CI runs.

 For local development, install the same pixi version with: